 The K-State Student Union values continuing education.
-The Union provides educational awards to dependents and student employees who are properly enrolled in any curriculum at Kansas State University.
-Awards are granted pending the availability of funds.
+The Union provides scholarships to dependents and student employees who are properly enrolled in any curriculum at Kansas State University.
+Scholarships are granted pending the availability of funds.

-Dependents of Union auxiliary service employees as well as dependents of temporary employees or students studying abroad are not eligible for Union award assistance.
+Dependents of Union auxiliary service employees as well as dependents of temporary employees or students studying abroad are not eligible for Union scholarship assistance.